BigDataBiology/ShanghaiDogs/README.md

 ## Directories

 - `data/` (not on git): raw data and results to upload (to ENA/Zenodo/...)
+- `data/ShanghaiDogsMetadata` (on git): dog-associated information
 - `external-data/code` (on git): code to download external data
 - `external-data/data` (not on git): external data downloaded
 - `intermediate-outputs/` (not on git): results of preprocessing for convenience
 - `resource_generation/`: scripts to generate assemblies, MAGs, annotations, ...
 - `analysis/`
-- `notes/`

 ### Data

-1. `ShanghaiDogsFastQ/`: Raw FastQs from service provider.
-FQs will be uploaded, Fast5 maybe
+1. `ShanghaiDogsFastQ/`: Raw FastQs from service provider
 2. `ShanghaiDogsMetadata/`: Metadata for the samples
 3. `ShanghaiDogsAssemblies/`: Polished assemblies
 4. `ShanghaiDogsMAGs/`: MAGs (FASTA files)